p2p-org/eth-staking-fee-distributor-contracts/README.md

 Its `deposit` function passes all the ether to the official ETH2 DepositContract and calls `FeeDistributorFactory` to create an instance of `FeeDistributor`.

 **P2pMessageSender** is a small auxiliary contract.
 Its only purpose is to write any text to event log.
-This functionality will be used for sending persisted messages without structural contraints.
+This functionality will be used for sending persisted messages without structural constraints.